JWang1414/pendulum_project_final/checklist.md

-[] Verify or refute that the period it independent of the initial angle
+[x] Verify or refute that the period is independent of the initial angle
 - Plot initial angle
 - Find trend in data
+- Periods appears to change for different initial angles

 [] Estimate the asymmetry of your pendulum
 - Manual suggests has to do with the previous part